one of African Hope’s previous staff members

 John started his life again in Cairo and eventually was introduced to AHLC, volunteering for quite some time as a Librarian and kitchen supervisor.
-He has now graduated to the esteemed position of school accountant and has quite an important job in our school.
-John has not seen his mother for about 7 years.
+He graduated from there to the esteemed position of school accountant and held an important job in our school.
+John has not seen his mother for over 10 years.
 Her case was reviewed and she was given refugee states by the UNHCR and transferred to a faraway land.
 John’s sister and her children were given refugee status and moved to Egypt while she was still pregnant with their fourth child.
 Since being in Egypt, he’s been caught and placed in jail twice, for a week or more.
 Without the accurate paperwork, John is not even allowed to legally work in Egypt!
-John, now in his 30’s, is working full time and trying now to study hard so that he can pass his Senior 3 exams, which he should have taken in grade 11!
-If he passes, he’ll at least have a shot at attending a university to improve his education and attain a degree.
+John, now in his 30’s, is working full time and has tried to study hard!
 He’s responsible for the care of his sister, who can no longer work, and all of her children.